Premature (2019 film)

 Premature is a 2019 American romantic drama film directed by Rashaad Ernesto Green and written by Green and Zora Howard.
 The film stars Howard and Joshua Boone.
 The plot follows a teenager who has a summer romance with an older man.
-It premiered at the 2019 Sundance Film Festival on January 26, 2019.
-Premature was released in theaters and on video on demand on February 21, 2020, by IFC Films.
+The film premiered at the Sundance Film Festival on January 26, 2019.
+It was released in select theaters and on video on demand in the United States on February 21, 2020, by IFC Films.

 Premise

 IFC Films says in its official synopsis, "On a summer night in Harlem during her last months at home before starting college, seventeen-year-old poet Ayanna meets Isaiah, a charming music producer who has just moved to the city.
 It's not long before these two artistic souls are drawn together in a passionate summer romance.
 But as the highs of young love give way to jealousy, suspicion, and all-too-real consequences, Ayanna must confront the complexities of the adult world—whether she is ready or not."